pyeventsourcing/eventsourcing/docs/topics/process.rst

         # Check the payment exists.
         payment = system.payments.repository[order.payment_id]

+Basically, given the system is running, when a "create new order" command is created, then the command is done, and an order has been both reservered and paid.

-Everything happens synchronously, in a single thread, so that by the time the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.
+Everything happens synchronously, in a single thread, so that by the time ``create_new_order()`` has returned, the system has already processed the command, which can be retrieved from the "commands" repository.

 Running the system with a single thread and an in-memory database is useful when developing and testing a system of process applications,